List of Marvel Comics characters: G: Guillotine in other media

 Guillotine appears as a playable character in Marvel: Contest of Champions.

+Guthrie family

 Elizabeth Guthrie

-Elizabeth Guthrie is the sister of X-Men members Sam (Cannonball) and Paige (Husk) as well as Josh (Icarus) and Melody (Aero).
-The character, created by writer Chris Claremont and artist Jackson Guice, first appeared in The New Mutants #42 (April 1986).

-In the Age of Apocalypse reality, Elizabeth has the mutant ability to alter her size and operates under the alias Amazon as part of Apocalypse's forces.
+Elizabeth Guthrie first appeared in The New Mutants #42 (April 1986), and was created by Chris Claremont and artist Jackson Guice.
+In the mainstream universe, Elizabeth is a baseline human, but in the Age of Apocalypse reality, she has the mutant ability to alter her size and operates under the alias Amazon as part of Apocalypse's forces.
 This version was created by John Francis Moore and Steve Epting, first appearing in Factor X #6 (January 1995).

 Jebediah Guthrie

-Jebediah Guthrie is the brother of X-Men members Sam (Cannonball) and Paige (Husk) as well as Josh (Icarus) and Melody (Aero).
-The character, created by writer Bill Mantlo and artist William Johnson, first appeared in Rom Annual #2 (September 1984).
+Jebediah Guthrie first appeared in Rom Annual #2 (September 1984), and was created by Bill Mantlo and William Johnson.
 Jebediah was a mutant like his siblings, with the power of producing blasts of electrical plasma out of his eyes.
 Unlike his siblings, he never associated with the X-Men and was depowered on M-Day.